VouDoo/Portal/docs/development/module/publish.md

 First of all, you need to get an API key to push the module to the repository.

-Create an environment variable on your system as `MyRemoteManager_API_KEY` and set its value with the key.
+Create an environment variable on your system as `PORTAL_PSGALLERY_API_KEY` and set its value with the key.

 Run the `Publish` psake task to automatically publish the module.